AlinaWithAFace/CISC-220-Lab-06/README.md

 **The crux of this**: Reading in a dictionary file into either a Binary Search Tree or a BST modified using AVL (an AVL tree).
 For this, I used a flag to set whether, as words are being inserted into the binary search tree the tree is also balanced and updated using AVL techniques or not.

-Things I didn’t worry about: caps versus small letters.
+Things I didn't worry about: caps versus small letters.

 Code you’ll be writing:
 ---